 Honorary pallbearers will be friends attending the service.

 Memorial contributions may be made to Highland Baptist Church, 302 Jackson River Road, Monterey, Va.
 24465.

-To plant a tree in memory of Jean Elizabeth (Campbell) Callison, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Jean Elizabeth (Campbell) Callison, please visit our floral store.